Economy

 Share

-On Monday, October 14, 2024, the currency, the naira, made a notable recovery in the official foreign market, appreciating by approximately N89 against the US dollar.
-The naira traded at N1,551.92 per dollar, from N1,641 on , October 11, marking a significant 5.38% .
-However, this movement was overshadowed by a staggering decline in the parallel market, where the naira hit an all-time low of N1,700 per dollar.
+On Monday, October 14, 2024, the Nigerian currency, the naira, made a notable recovery in the official foreign exchange market, appreciating by approximately N89 against the US dollar.
+The naira traded at N1,551.92 per dollar, up from N1,641 on Friday, October 11, marking a significant 5.38% gain.
+However, this positive movement was overshadowed by a staggering decline in the parallel market, where the naira hit an all-time low of N1,700 per dollar.

-Ogochukwu explained that while there has an in foreign exchange reserves, this growth is not primarily from tangible exports but rather from intangible assets such as diaspora remittances and the recent domestic dollar bond issuance by the Nigerian .
+Ogochukwu explained that while there has been an increase in foreign exchange reserves, this growth is not primarily from tangible exports but rather from intangible assets such as diaspora remittances and the recent domestic dollar bond issuance by the Nigerian government.
 She emphasized, “Nigeria is not exporting enough products to generate revenue from tangible assets,” highlighting a critical gap in the country’s economic structure.

-For ongoing updates and insights into the Nigerian and foreign exchange , keep following reliable news sources.
+For ongoing updates and insights into the Nigerian economy and foreign exchange trends, keep following reliable news sources.

 Share